Help People Stop Snoring!

 We created our software with distanced delivery in mind.
 While face-2-face assessment would be ideal, circumstances (and covid19) may not permit.

-So our online services are: "Designed for Distanced Delivery" meaning you can offer help via Zoom, Teams, Meet etc. as you and your patient prefer.
+So our online services are: “Designed for Distanced Delivery” meaning snorers and pharmacists can speak via Zoom, Teams, Meet etc. as preferred.

 How Does it Work?